baptisteArno/typebot.io/README.md

 The easiest way to get started with Flowdacity is with [the official managed service in the Cloud](https://app.flowdacity.com).
 You'll have high availability, backups, security, and maintenance all managed for you by us

 The cloud version can save a substantial amount of developer time and resources.
-For most sites, this ends up being the best value option and the revenue goes to funding the maintenance and further development of Typebot.
+For most sites, this ends up being the best value option.
-So you’ll be supporting open source software and getting a great service! 💙

 ## Support & Community